Use Unity Catalog with your Delta Live Tables pipelines

 andUSE SCHEMA

-privileges in the target schema if your pipeline creates live tables.You must have
+privileges on the target schema if your pipeline creates materialized views.CREATE TABLE

 andUSE SCHEMA

-privileges in the target schema if your pipeline creates streaming live tables.If a target schema is not specified in the pipeline settings, you must have
+privileges on the target schema if your pipeline creates streaming tables.If a target schema is not specified in the pipeline settings, you must have

 CREATE MATERIALIZED VIEW